Saldenisov/SK-Ana/docs/kinet.md

           - values modified in the `Rates`, `Conc.` or `Eps.` tabs affect only the initial values for the optimizer.
 They are not taken into account when saving a model file in `Save`.

+      - `Spectra` enables to read a `.csv` file with spectra to be constrained.
+The file should be in the same format as the data files (separator, decimal mark) and contain a header with the names of the species.
+The first column should contain the wavelength.
+It is possible to load several files.

+        **Note(s)**

+          - the spectra are interpolated on the wavl grid of the data matrix

+          - the spectra are normalized such as max(S) = 1

   - `Run` contains the controls for the optimizer.
 By default, the optimizer performs a local search around the initial values, in a